HackerspaceBielefeld/autoshutdown/README.md

 # autoshutdown
-Autoshutdown for Linux with notification and cancel functionality.
+Autoshutdown for Linux/X11 with notification and cancel functionality.